vrod9429/microsoft-graph-docs/api-reference/beta/api/place-list.md

 ## Optional query parameters

 This method supports some of the OData query parameters to help customize the response.
+This method supports the following query parameters to help customize the response:
+- $filter
+- $select
+- $top

-For general information, see [OData query parameters](/graph/query-parameters).
+Use $top to customize the page size.
+The default page size is 100.For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers